research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

 * You should make a pull request to the [Research Software Collaborations website GitHub repository](https://github.com/research-software-collaborations/research-software-collaborations.github.io).
 The elements should be:
   * Add a photo named `First-Last.jpg` or `.png` to the [assets/images/team folder](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/assets/images/team).
 It should be 320x240 pixels and in general should be less than 100kB.
   * Add a "`<your github username>.md`" file to the [_collaborators folder in the website repository](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/_collaborators).
-This markdown file has a frontmatter like this example:
+See below for an example of the frontmatter.
+  * Following the frontmatter part, the markdown part of the file is free-form, however most people should add a "### Biography" and a "### Project interests" section.
+You can find examples for other people in the [_collaborators](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/_collaborators) area.
+  * Add your GitHub username to the corresponding [_institutes](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/_institutes).
+Note that you will *not* show up in the full team page if you are not in of the files there!
+If your university or institute is missing, please ask the website admins.
+  * Add your GitHub username to any relevant files in [_networks](https://github.com/research-software-collaborations/research-software-collaborations.github.io/tree/master/_networks).
+If you think that an additional network is needed, please ask the website admins.

+* An example of the frontmatter for the _collaborator markdown file is:
 ```yml
 active: true
 focus-area: